 If the cyber security incident requires priority handling, use the phrase "URGENT" in the e-mail subject line and an analyst will contact you.
 You can also call the hotline at 866-941-2472, where an analyst will man the phone 24x7x365.
 Please restrict the non-business hours use of the incident hotline to only emergency situations.

 Information about unclassified cyber security incidents of a sensitive nature should be sent protected with encrypted e-mail.
-To facilitate this process, supply CIRC with your public encryption key, either Entrust or PGP.
-Contact CIRC for guidance on how to transmit information securely if encrypted means are not available.
+To facilitate this process, supply JC3 with your public encryption key, either Entrust or PGP.
+Contact JC3 for guidance on how to transmit information securely if encrypted means are not available.